johnvenkiah/CI_PP5_John_Venkiah/README.md

 * Products - all functionality related to the products on the site

-* Profile - functionality regarding the users profile and order data
+* Profile - functionality regarding the users profile and order data (My StepUp)

 * Cart - functionality for the users shopping cart